cstarkjp/Langevin/docs/tests-reference.md

     ipython tests/Demo.ipynb

-but be aware that two image PNG files will be written to the current directory.
+but be aware that two output graph PNG files will be written to the current directory.